EmanuelCampos/gpt-flow/README.md

 ![Screenshoot showing a diagram, a prompt field and api key field](public/screenshot.png)

 ## Getting Started
-To get started with AI Diagrammer, you will need to install the necessary dependencies and run the application locally.
+To get started with gpt-flow, you will need to install the necessary dependencies and run the application locally.

 ## Prerequisites
 - Node.js v14.x.x or higher